 However, having worked with many students taking this course, we have found that some prior coding experience really helps students be successful in this course.
 At Juni, we recommend students who are new to programming start with our Python Level 1 and sometimes our Python Level 2 course before moving into Java.

-At Juni Learning, we offer online coding classes for kids, and many of our highly qualified instructors are pursuing a Computer Science major at UC Berkeley or other similar top universities.
-Learn more on our CS curriculum page, or get started with our Admissions Team to find the course best for your child.
+At Juni Learning, we offer online coding for kids, and our highly qualified instructors are pursuing a Computer Science majors at top universities.
+Speak with a Juni Advisor today by calling (650) 263-4306 or emailing email@example.com to find the course best for your child.